 ExpressVPN background check

 Like Proton VPN, ExpressVPN also has a pretty good reputation.
 As a premium VPN service, ExpressVPN has a clean record going back many years.
 To our knowledge, they have never violated user privacy or security.
-Two separate third-party audits attest to the security of their infrastructure and their no-logs privacy claims.
+Numerous separate third-party audits attest to the security of their infrastructure and their no-logs privacy claims.

 Jurisdictions